Article

 WiseGeek describes FEM as:

-In short, FEM makes a numerical solution for a complex matter.
+In short, FEM provides a numerical solution to complex problems

 Boundaries define what conditions it needs for FEM to produce relevant results.
 In the case of a car collision, the boundary conditions would be the impact the outside object had on the car.
-The conditions can include point of impact, distributed forces, thermal effects (such as temperature changes or applied heat energy), or positional constraints.
+The conditions can include point of impact, distributed forces, and thermal effects.
+These effects can be temperature changes or applied heat energy.
+Positional constraints are also considered.

 The Advantage of Using FEM